A History of LGBTQIA+ and Pride Month Marketing

 After extensive persona research, Subaru’s account planning team realized that lesbians in Northampton (MA) and Portland (OR) served as household leaders and key decision makers.

-Subaru’s stake in the LGBTQIA+ community is incredible not only because of this fearless advocacy, but also because they did some impressive geo-targeting at a time where these marketing tactics weren’t well known.
+Subaru’s stake in the LGBTQIA+ community is remarkable, not only because of its fearless advocacy but also because it employed impressive geo-targeting at a time when these marketing tactics weren’t well understood.

 IKEA